-Genesis Cardiac Rehabilitation Phased III/IV is a maintenance based exercise and education program for those who have completed Cardiac Rehabilitation Phase I and II following a cardiac event or procedure.
+Genesis Cardiopulmonary Rehabilitation Phase III is a maintenance-based exercise and education program.
 Spouses are encouraged to attend.
-In addition, the program is an excellent preventive program for those individuals who either have heart disease or are at risk for developing heart disease.
+In addition, the program is an excellent preventive program.
 The American Heart Association has identified the following as risk factors: smoking, high blood pressure, elevated blood cholesterol and triglyceride levels, heredity, obesity, diabetes, stress, and lack of regular exercise.

-Physician referral is required for admission to the phase III/IV program.
-Genesis’ professionally trained staff supervises the Phase III/IV participants.
+Physician referral is required for admission to the Phase III program.
+Genesis’ professionally trained staff supervises the Phase III participants.
 Participants are trained to monitor and report his/her own pulse rate during their exercise session.
 To ensure safety of the participants, appropriate emergency equipment and medications are kept on site at all times.

-Cardiac Rehabilitation Phase III/IV is located on the first floor of the Genesis Heart Institute building, 1236 East Rusholme Street, Davenport, IA and in Silvis on the Lower Level of the Larson Center, 855 Illini Drive.
+Cardiopulmonary Rehabilitation Phase III is located on the first floor of the Genesis Heart Institute building, 1236 East Rusholme Street, Davenport, IA and in Silvis on the Lower Level of the Larson Center, 855 Illini Drive.

 Insurance and Fees

-Based on your diagnosis, Medicare and most insurance plans cover Cardiac Rehabilitation Phase II.
-Medicare and other insurance plans generally do not cover Cardiac Rehabilitation Phase III/IV.
+Based on your diagnosis, Medicare and most insurance plans cover Cardiac Rehabilitation and Pulmonary Rehabilitation Phase II.
+Medicare and other insurance plans generally do not cover Cardiopulmonary Rehabilitation Phase III.

 Our staff will work with you and your physician to determine the appropriate cardiac rehabilitation program for your need and help obtain the physician's order.
 The business office counselors are available to help individuals make payment arrangements.